 Businesses and venues which may remain open

-- Leisure and sports facilities such as:
+- Essential retail such as:

-- riding centres
+- garden centres

-- spas and beauty services
+- Medical and dental services

 - Public toilets

-- Places of worship.
+- Places of worship

 Businesses and venues which must close